-With the economic uncertainty and the continuing need for cost containment, we remained cautious by delaying the replacement of retiring senior staff and hiring experienced but more junior staff as opportunities arose.
 Staff departures continue as the market for professional accountants has remained fairly robust despite economic uncertainties.
 Our hiring continues to be primarily at more junior levels, where our salaries and benefits are competitive.
-We quickly fall behind private- and broader-public-sector salary scales for more experienced professional accountants.
+Our salaries quickly fall behind private- and broaderpublic-sector salary scales for more experienced professional accountants.
 This is one reason that, as Figure 4 shows, we still have a number of unfilled positions.
 The growing complexity of our audits requires highly qualified, experienced staff as much as possible.
 The challenge of maintaining and enhancing our capacity to perform these audits will only increase as more of our most experienced staff retire over the next few years.